wptrainingteam/learn-wp-content/developer-learning-pathway/11-introduction-to-wordpress-multisite/01-setting-up-a-wordpress-multisite-network.md

 ## Introduction

-A WordPress multisite network is a collection of WordPress sites that share a single WordPress installation.
+A WordPress multisite network is a way to host multiple WordPress sites on a single WordPress installation.

-In this lesson, you will learn more about WordPress multisite, why you would consider setting up a multisite network, as well as the steps to follow to create one.
+In this lesson, you will learn more about WordPress multisite, why you would consider setting up a multisite network, and the steps to follow to create one.

 ## What is a WordPress multisite network?